HabanaAI/hccl_demo/README.md

 Running on 2 servers with MPI (16 Gaudi devices):

     * Note: When defining custom communicator, for each rank in the communicator we should have at least one more rank included that is a peer to the first one.
-    * In the following examaples we used MPI hostfile, using MPI host is good as well.
+    * In the following examples we used MPI hostfile, using MPI host is good as well.

     Configuration: 16 ranks, 32 MB size, all_reduce collective, 1000 iterations, communicator includes only ranks 0 and 8: